le0pard/le0pard.github.io/_posts/chef/2013-09-01-chef-server-getting-started-part-2.md

 $ knife ssh "name:*" "sudo aptitude upgrade -y"
 {% endhighlight %}

 But sometimes you may want update you servers automaticaly.
-For example, you just updated new cookbooks, roles and nodes and all nodes should automaticaly fetch new cookbooks and execute its, if it updated.
+For example, you just updated new cookbooks, roles and nodes and all nodes should automaticaly fetch new cookbooks and execute its, if it updated (and for you not critical update speed).
 We can use special cookbook "chef-client".
-It allow for use bluepill, daemontools, runit or cron to configure your systems to run Chef as a service.
+It allow for use bluepill, daemontools, runit or cron to configure your systems to run Chef Client as a service.
 Example of attributes for nodes:

 {% highlight json %}
 {